 The Advanced Research Seminar is coordinated by CETAPS researcher Sandie Mourão.
 For any queries please email sandiemourao@fcsh.unl.pt

-“… the challenge to reflect “aloud” in these seminars was fundamental to completing my doctorate.”(PhD student, Rita Zarrapa, July 2024)
+“… the challenge to reflect “aloud” in these seminars was fundamental to completing my doctorate.”(PhD student, Rita Zurrapa, July 2024)

 Previous Advanced Research Seminars